Note: this is the old guide. If you want the newer version, head over here.

 from the save on your SD card to this folder.
 If you’re with me so far your save structure should look something like this:

 Done.
-Just launch the game in Yuzu and it should automatically pick up the save file.
+Just launch the game with the emulator and it should automatically pick up the save file.

 Configuring Yuzu

 There’s a bunch of settings that we can mess around with, but for now we’re going to want the best performance we can get.
-So to start things off, enable multicore CPU emulation in the Configuration menu to make good use of the multiple threads you have in your processor — but just a heads-up, the reason why this isn’t enabled by default is because it is a huge memory leaker.
-That’s why I recommend having at least 16 GB RAM in your system.
+So to start things off, enable multicore CPU emulation (if it’s not checked already) in the Configuration menu (Emulation -> Configure… -> General) to make good use of the multiple threads you have in your processor.

 Another checkbox you may want to tick is Hide mouse on inactivity